 Recently, an alternative approach was devised, based on electron-light interaction: the laser phase plate (Barwick & Batelaan, 2008).
-This laser-based phase plate still requires the "centering" operation, i.e. shifting the unscattered beam to one of the antinodes of a laser standing wave.
+This laser-based phase plate still requires the 'centering' operation, i.e. shifting the unscattered beam to one of the antinodes of a laser standing wave.
 However, unlike for most other phase plates, such an alignment procedure should not cause detrimental charging, simply because there is no material along the beam path.
 This should make long-term operation more reliable.
 For the same reason, this device is free from inelastic scattering (Marko et al., 2013) and information cut-off (Hettler et al., 2016), hence allowing for ultimately efficient transfer for almost all spatial frequencies with only reduced contrast along the laser standing wave direction (Schwartz et al., 2019).

 The incoming charge particles will be affected by a ponderomotive force: a force the charged particles experience in a rapidly oscillating electromagnetic field.
-The ponderomotive force will induce a phase shift on the electron, as given by (Schwartz et al., 2017):
+The ponderomotive force will induce a phase shift on the electron, as given by (Schwartz et al., 2017)

-$$\Phi = \sqrt{8\pi} \frac{\alpha}{\beta \gamma} \frac{P}{mc\omega^2 w} \tag{6}$$ where α is the fine structure constant, c is the speed of light, m is the electron mass, β and γ are the electron's relativistic factors, P is the beam power, ω is the laser angular frequency, and w is the size of beam waist.
-For 300 keV electrons, a $\pi/2$ phase shift requires a laser with an intensity of hundreds of GW/cm^2 (Schwartz et al., 2017).
+$$\phi = \sqrt{8\pi} \, \frac{\alpha}{\beta \gamma} \frac{P}{mc\omega^2 w},\tag{6}$$ where α is the fine structure constant, c is the speed of light, m is the electron mass, β and γ are the electron's relativistic factors, P is the beam power, ω is the laser angular frequency, and w is the size of beam waist.
+For 300 keV electrons, a $\pi/2$ phase shift requires a laser with an intensity of hundreds of

+GW cm-2 (Schwartz et al., 2017).
 Meanwhile, in order to fit it into the column space of a TEM, the optical cavity needs to be small enough.
-Several different cavity designs were considered and a near-concentric Fabry-Pérot resonator was chosen to be applied within the TEM column (Müller et al., 2010, Schwartz et al., 2017).
+Several different cavity designs were considered and a near-concentric Fabry-Pérot resonator was chosen to be applied within the TEM column (Müller et al., 2010; Schwartz et al., 2017).

-Lots of improvements have been achieved in obtaining a stable and high power laser (Schwartz et al., 2019, Turnbaugh et al., 2020).
+Lots of improvements have been achieved in obtaining a stable and high-power laser (Schwartz et al., 2019; Turnbaugh et al., 2021).
 First, a continuous-wave laser system has been designed and applied.
-Secondly, the laser intensity was increased from 43 GW/cm2 to above 120 GW/cm2 which gives a $\pi/2$ phase shift to 300 keV electrons with longer operating hours.
+Second, the laser intensity was increased from 43 GW cm-2 to above 120 GW cm-2 which gives a $\pi/2$ phase shift to 300 keV electrons with longer operating hours.
 Also, the laser mode waist has been decreased from 13 μm to 8.5 μm.
 A small mode waist is essential to obtain a smaller cut-on frequency (Danev & Nagayama, 2011), thereby maximizing the phase contrast at low spatial frequency.
 In addition, a transfer lens and a set of deflectors have been used to align the beam to the projection system.
-With this laser phase plate, a 3.8 Å 20S ribosome reconstruction could be obtained with just 4789 particles at a fluence of 50 e-/Ų at 300 keV (185 MGy) (Turnbaugh et al., 2020).
-Fig. 2 shows a schematic of the laser phase plate within a TEM column.
+With this laser phase plate, a 3.8 Å 20S ribosome reconstruction could be obtained with just 4789 particles at a fluence of $50 e^- Å^{-2}$ at 300 keV (185 MGy) (Turnbaugh et al., 2021).
+Figure 2 shows a schematic of the laser phase plate within a TEM column.

-The mechanical and thermal stability of the laser system was one of the primary concerns, but recent SPA results obtained using the laser phase plate (Turnbaugh et al., 2020) mitigated this doubt.
-The phase shift produced by this phase plate can in principle be adjusted by varying the laser intensity, which could be advantageous in situations such as the imaging of strong phase objects such as gold fiducial markers used for cryo-electron tomography (Danev & Nagayama, 2011).
-However, changing the phase shift will most probably pose further technical challenges to the stability of the laser optics.
-An additional magnified diffraction plane must be created to match the laser spot size and to accommodate the space for the laser module.
-The addition of extra transfer lenses substantially increases the chromatic aberration, thereby limiting the spatial resolution that can ultimately be achieved (Turnbaugh et al., 2020).
+The mechanical and thermal stability of the laser system was one of the primary concerns, but recent SPA results obtained using the laser phase plate (Turnbaugh et al., 2021) mitigated this doubt.
+The phase shift produced by this phase plate can in principle be adjusted by varying the laser intensity, which could be advantageous in situations such as the imaging of strong phase objects such as gold fiducial markers used for cryogenic electron tomography (Danev & Nagayama,